ACRMGroup/clusterResidues/README.md

 for help.

-For a quick demo, type
+For a quick demo:
+    FIRST INSTALL BIOPTOOLS

+then type:

     ./clusterSurfaceHPhob.sh test/1yqv.num